course-details-portlet

 Individual project work

-This course focuses on advances in mobile, distributed and decentralised technology.
-It is designed to develop students' understanding of the frontier of research in decentralised computing, and it is based on individual project work.
+This course focuses on advances in mobile, distributed, and decentralized technology.
+It is designed to develop students' understanding of the frontier of research in decentralized computing, and it is based on individual project work.

 Group work